TechnoDiktator/fetch-rewards-challange/README.md

 ├── cmd/                # Entry point for the application ├── internal/           # Application logic
 │   ├── handlers/       # HTTP handlers
-│   ├── services/       # Business logic for receipts and points │   ├── middlewares/    # Middleware for logging the incoming request │   ├── inmemorydb/     # In-memory data store
+│   ├── services/       # Business logic for receipts and pointscwith helper methods │   ├── middlewares/    # Middleware for logging the incoming request │   ├── inmemorydb/     # In-memory data store
-│   ├── models/         # Receipt models and validations
+│   ├── models/         # Receipt models Request Models
 |   ├── utils           # Contains The constants Used In the project (urls and ports)
 ├── example/            # Contains Example Jsons